 PRD is provided by a PJM member that represents retail customers that have the ability to reduce load in response to price.
-In order to be eligible as PRD, the End Use

-Customer load must be served under a dynamic retail rate or contractual arrangement linked to, or based upon, a PJM real-time LMP trigger at a substation as electrically close as practical to the applicable load.
+In order to be eligible as PRD, the End Use Customer load must be served under a dynamic retail rate or contractual arrangement linked to, or based upon, a PJM real-time LMP trigger at a substation as electrically close as practical to the applicable load.
 End Use Customer loads identified may not sell any other form of demand side management in PJM markets.

-PRD must also be curtailed once PJM has declared a Performance Assessment Interval but only if the realtime LMP at the applicable location meets or exceeds the price on the submitted PRD curve at which the load has committed to curtail.
+PRD must also be curtailed once PJM has declared a Performance Assessment Interval but only if the real-time LMP at the applicable location meets or exceeds the price on the submitted PRD curve at which the load has committed to curtail.
 The high PRD strike prices mean that PRD could avoid a performance requirement even during a PAI.

 In order to commit PRD for a delivery year, a PRD Provider must submit a PRD Plan in advance of the Base Residual Auction which indicates the Nominal PRD Value in MW that the PRD Provider is willing to commit at different reservation prices expressed in (\$/MW-day).
+Additional PRD may participate in the Third Incremental Auction only if the LDA final peak load forecast for the delivery year increases relative to the LDA preliminary peak load forecast used for the Base Residual Auction.

-Additional PRD may participate in the Third Incremental available capacity resources or Excess Commitment Credits.
+Unlike other capacity resources, once committed, PRD may not be uncommitted or replaced by available capacity resources or Excess Commitment Credits.
 A PRD Provider may transfer the PRD obligation to another PRD Provider bilaterally.
 The PRD Provider will receive a Daily PRD Credit (\$/MW-day) during the delivery year.
-A PRD Provider under the FRR Alternative will not be eligible to receive a Daily PRD Credit (\$/MW- day) during the delivery year.
+A PRD Provider under the FRR Alternative will not be eligible to receive a Daily PRD Credit (\$/MW-day) during the delivery year.
 PRD first cleared the capacity market in the BRA for the 2020/2021 Delivery Year.
 Table 6-17 shows the Nominated MW of Price Responsive Demand for the 2020/2021 through 2023/2024 Delivery Years.